-The fourth UN mission established by Security Council was UNMIS by resolution 1590 (2005) of 24 March 2005 to monitor and verify the implementation of the Comprehensive Peace Agreement (CPA), signed on 9 January 2005 by the Government of Sudan and Sudan People's Liberation Movement.
+On 9 January 2005, the Government of the Sudan and SPLM/A signed the Comprehensive Peace Agreement (CPA) which includes power-sharing, autonomy for the south, and more equitable distribution of economic resources, and decided to set up a six-and-a-half-year interim period.
+On 24 March 2005, the Security Council established UNMIS by resolution 1590 to monitor and verify the implementation of the CPA.
 The mission was completed on 9 July 2011, after six years of mandated operations, on the same day South Sudan declared independence.
 A maximum of 10,519 military, police, and civilian components were deployed.
-Uganda and Kenya are the only Horn of Africa states that deployed military and civilian personnel, and Ethiopia contributes only police personnel (United Nations, 2018).
+Uganda and Kenya are the only Horn of Africa states that deployed military and civilian personnel, and Ethiopia contributes only police personnel.